How To Choose the Right Divorce Process For You

 DIY (Do It Yourself) divorce, like online divorce, is not a specific divorce process.
 It simply means that you are going through your divorce without a lawyer.

 You can do a DIY divorce using most of the divorce processes mentioned above.
-You can mediate, litigate and negotiate your divorce without a lawyer.
-(Not to say that that’s a good idea!
+You can mediate, litigate, and negotiate your divorce without a lawyer.
+(That’s not to say that doing your divorce yourself is a good idea!
 But you can do it.)

-You can also do a DIY divorce, but consult with a lawyer on the side for guidance.
-Again, that’s not a great idea in every case.
-But in cases where you don’t have a lot to fight about, you can do it.
-Plus, it’s always better to talk to a lawyer and know your legal rights and responsibilities before you settle your divorce on terms that may be ill-advised.
+Again, using unbundled legal services isn’t a great idea in every case.
+But in cases where you don’t have a lot to fight about, it provides you with SOME legal guidance at a significantly lower price point than full-on representation.
+Please note, it’s ALWAYS better to talk to a lawyer and know your legal rights and responsibilities BEFORE you settle your divorce.
+Otherwise, you risk making mistakes you may not be able to fix later.

 The Pros and Cons of Litigation

 Litigation is the default divorce process.
-If you and your spouse can’t agree on which divorce process to use, you will litigate your divorce.
+If you and your spouse can’t agree on which divorce process to use, you WILL litigate your divorce.
 Every other process is voluntary.

 Litigation is usually going to be the best choice in domestic violence cases.
 Most high conflict divorce cases are going to end up in litigation, whether that’s best for them or not.
 But, for everyone else, using any of the other divorce processes is often going to be better.